 Willow watched as Oz literally dashed out through the double swinging doors and Buffy looked on with great sympathy for her best friend.

 Oz scanned the halls for Libby, but he didn't see her.
 After peaking his head in a few classrooms, he decided to search outside.
-That was a good call because he found her sitting at a semi-secluded table by herself.
+He found her sitting at a semi-secluded table by herself.
 She was going through one of her notebooks and seemed to be reading the pages, but Oz knew she was waiting for him.

 He stoically walked over, but the closer he got the more he realized that she wasn't reading…she was singing.

 Oz softly smiled at the sound of her voice and the changed story she sang.
 He almost wanted to wait until she was done, but he knew that what they had to hash out was more important.
 Regardless, he slowed his pace.

 Suddenly, Libby stopped and tilted her head to see Oz just standing there, staring at her with an expression she didn't recognize.
 Oh God!
 He heard me singing!
 Libby quickly shut her mouth and scooted over so Oz could sit down.